 Fear of Failure.
 Breaking free!

-Fear of failure is a pretty normal feeling for many business owners.
+Fear of failure is a pretty normal feeling for many business leaders.
 You know the buck stops with you, so the fear of failure is strong and tangible.
 You live with it.
 Under normal circumstances you can probably manage it okay.
 It fuels adrenaline that fires you up and helps you lead, it helps you make decisions in the best interest of the business, it drives you towards building a better future.

 But if the fear overwhelms you, your courage can evaporate and you can feel stuck.
 You may be feeling it right now.
 You may know of others who are feeling it too.